Adam Payce

-Adam Payce (born 21 October 2004) is an English professional footballer who plays as an attacking midfielder for Badshot Lea on loan from Hungerford Town.
+Adam Payce (born 21 October 2004) is an English professional footballer who plays as an attacking midfielder for Moneyfields.

 Career

 Payce made his first-team debut for Portsmouth on 9 November 2021, in a 3–0 win over Crystal Palace U21 in an EFL Trophy fixture at Fratton Park.
 He went onto make a further two appearances for the club, featuring against Crawley Town and Aston Villa U21 before leaving the club at the end of his contract in June 2023.

 On 28 July 2023, following his departure from Portsmouth, Payce joined National League South club, Farnborough.
 On 9 September, he agreed to join Southern League side, Sholing on a 56-day loan.
 Payce made the switch to Hartley Wintney in November that same year, signing a one-month loan deal.

 Ahead of the 2024–25 campaign, Payce joined Hungerford Town following his departure from Farnborough.
 He then proceeded to join Isthmian League South Central Division side Badshot Lea on loan.